Hi, I'm ARLO™ — Ask Me Anything!

 Hi Marcia,

 You don’t even have to wait for the first home to sell.
-Please feel free to go onto our site and let us show you on our real-time calculator what you could expect at this time.
-If you have an idea of what your home will sell for, you should know about how much money you will walk away with and this will let you know what you can expect and how much home you can buy with the next reverse mortgage.
+Please feel free to visit our site and use our HECM purchase calculator to see what you could expect at this time.
+If you have an idea of what your home will sell for, you should know how much money you will walk away with, which will let you know what you can expect and how much home you can buy with the next reverse mortgage.
 If that works for you, you can even set it up so the sale happens almost immediately (within a day) of the payoff of your old home.

 HUD will not allow borrowers to use borrowed funds to close a reverse mortgage purchase transaction.
 The funds must be the borrower’s funds and must be able to be tracked, whether that is from being in an account of the borrower or from the sale of an asset owned by the borrower prior to the purchase.
 HUD will not allow borrowers to borrow against their current property in order to purchase the next home with a reverse mortgage.